-Read on to find out more about regaining your confidence after a car accident, as well as how to deal with anxiety while driving.
+Whether you’ve been driving for a short amount of time or have years of driving experience, having a car accident can knock your confidence.
+If you want to get back behind the wheel when the time is right, read on to find out more about regaining your confidence after a car accident, as well as how to deal with anxiety while driving.

 If you find that you’re still very nervous when in the car, you could try taking some additional lessons.
 The Pass Plus qualification covers aspects of driving that you don’t learn in standard lessons, such as motorway driving, night-time driving and even navigating country roads.
 These extra skills could give you some much needed confidence.

-Newer car models have built-in sensors that can alert you to these issues.
-Many new cars will tell you if your tyre pressure is too low, you’re running out of screen wash or any bulbs aren’t working.
+Newer car models have built-in sensors that can alert you to such issues, such as if your tyre pressure is too low, you’re running out of screen wash or any bulbs aren’t working.
 Having these kinds of alerts could make you relax more when you’re on the road.
 As well as checking certain safety elements, you should also take the time to adjust your seat and mirrors so that you can see everything around you, as well as feeling comfortable and relaxed in your seat.